Ngonal/IT-Portfolio/Layer 1 - Physical/Physical-Connectivity-and-Interface-Status/README.md

 > - Verify both cable ends are firmly seated
 > - If still down → Replace with known-good cable
 >   - If link comes up → Original cable was faulty
->   - If link stays down → Investigate devices and/or interfaces (speed/duplex, admin status, config mismatches, hardware failure)
+>   - If link stays down → Investigate devices and/or interfaces
 >
 > **With TDR/OTDR (copper/fiber cable testers):**
 > - Run TDR/OTDR first to detect opens, shorts, or impedance faults